Y2kun/Facade-Pattern/README.md

 # Facade-Pattern
-This Repositry is dedicated to explain the Facade Pattern via examples and text.\n This is the only true explanation for the Facade Pattern as written by its creators\n Credited:\n ex-Terrorist C.A.F.\n
+This Repositry is dedicated to explain the Facade Pattern via examples and text.<\br>
+This is the only true explanation for the Facade Pattern as written by its creators<\br>
+Credited:<\br>
+ex-Terrorist C.A.F.<\br>
 Person from Island Country Y.F.